BioinformaticsToolsmith/MetricLearning/README.md

 # MetricLearning

-The Metric Learning (similarity based on a distance metric) field has been around for quite some time with several deep neural networks being predominant in the field.
+Metric Learning (similarity based on a distance metric) has been around for quite some time with several deep neural networks being predominant in the field.
 We evalauted these prodominant deep neural networks: Variational Auto-Encoders (VAEs), siamese networks, triplet networks, and variational auto-encoders combined with siamese or triplet networks.
 The networks utilized in the Jupyter notebooks are set up for GPU usage.

 ## Convolutional Baseline
 The convolutional baseline takes two inputs that does not make use of image encoding.